 Queries are used to express interest in a specific subset of events within a swarm.

-Note that with all queries, the usual associativity and parentheses rules are supported, e.g.
+The usual associativity and parentheses rules apply, e.g.

 A & ( B | C) == A & B | A & C.

-By combining tags with boolean expressions, any subgroup of events can be queried.
+By combining tags with boolean expressions, any tagged subgroup of events can be queried.
+In the example sketched above, we might want to obtain all messages posted by Fred: